 We know for some people a nursing home or assisted living center is home.
 Hospice can still help.
 We can augment the care for the terminally ill, and offer their families the same benefit and peace of mind when facing the loss of a loved one at these facilities.

 The Karen Ann Quinlan Home for Hospice is a specialized care home for Karen Ann Quinlan hospice patients who need temporary or short term care when they can no longer remain in their own home, or released from the hospital and cannot return home right away, or the care they need can no longer be provided at home.
 The Karen Ann Quinlan Home for Hospice is a facility with a home-like setting, which allows the patient and family to “feel” at home.
 Visitation by loved ones is encouraged and permitted around the clock, 7 days a week, including children and on occasions, pets.
 While hospice care continues to be paid by insurance, the Home’s room and board costs are similar to nursing home or assisted living facilities.
 Karen Ann Quinlan Hospice patients who qualify will discuss terms with the hospice.

 Hospice can arrange extra relief for caregivers who must work, travel or rest for a period of time.
 The special help includes extended hours of home health aide care or the temporary placement of the patient in a respite care facility.

-All Nursing Care and services are provided by or under the supervision of a registered nurse.
-See Patient Privacy Rights.
+Home Health Aides provide personal care services.
+Aides’ services are provided under the general supervision of a registered nurse.

 Hospice offers social workers and counselors to help the family make emotional adjustments to the illness and its progression.
 They also can offer guidance in living wills and advance directives.
 Chaplains offer spiritual support as requested.
 Certified home health aides help by providing patient physical care and hygiene.
 Trained volunteers offer assistance and companionship for the patient and the family.
 Therapists, dieticians, special equipment needs and pharmacists are also available.